Battle of the Zero-Torque Putters: L.A.B. Golf DF 2.1 Putter Vs. PXG Allan Putter

 Technology and Components – 10/10

 Every single piece of technology and all of the components that go into building a L.A.B.
 Golf DF 2.1 putter are carefully considered in order to create the best putter for the individual.
-My DF2.1 is the T7, which means that I have seven individual weights in the putter head which makes it heavier and it lessens my chance of leaving a putt short.
+My DF 2.1 is the T7, which means that I have seven individual weights in the putter head which makes it heavier and it lessens my chance of leaving a putt short.

-Lie Angle Balance Technology and zero-torque and necessarily new, but they hadn’t been done in this way before L.A.B.
+Lie Angle Balance Technology and zero-torque aren’t necessarily new, but they hadn’t been done in this way before L.A.B.
 Golf started bringing putters to market – why do you think so many Tour Pros have them in their bags?
 The technology is great.

 With steel and graphite shafts to choose from, multiple head colors, and multiple grips you can customize your L.A.B.
 Golf putter however which way you choose.
 Do you get these options with every putter?
 No. The best part is, every single component is of premium quality.